Gateway07/ProgramME/VxWorks/backend/features.md

 ## Backend (FastAPI)

+Establish a connection to the PostgreSQL database using the schema defined in `schema.md`.

-1. **Host API**:
-    - `GET /api/hosts`: Create an endpoint to retrieve all hosts from the database.
+1. **Host API**: `GET /api/hosts`: Create an endpoint to retrieve all hosts from the database.

-2. **values API**:
-    - `GET /api/hosts/{host_id}/values`: Create an endpoint to retrieve variables for a specific host, including pagination, sorting, and filtering capabilities.
+2. **values API**: `GET /api/hosts/{host_id}/values`: Create an endpoint to retrieve variables for a specific host, including pagination, sorting, and filtering capabilities.

 3. **Data Refresh API**:
     - `GET /api/hosts/{host_id}/refresh`: Create an endpoint to trigger a data refresh for a single host by calling `TelnetService.py` and updating the database.
     - `GET /api/hosts/refresh`: Create an endpoint to trigger a data refresh for all hosts.

-4. **Database Integration**:
-    - Establish a connection to the PostgreSQL database using the schema defined in `schema.md`.
+4. **Status API**: `GET /api/hosts/{host_id}/status`: Create an endpoint to retrieve the status of a specific host based on latest (by created field) row from the "vals" table.
+If "status" = 0 and "created" > 5 minutes from now then status = 1 (expired) else 0 (alive and connected), if status = -1 then disconnected.

-5. **Service Integration**:
-    - Integrate `TelnetService.py` to fetch live data from the injection molding machines.
+5. **Service Integration**: Integrate `TelnetService.py` to fetch live data from the injection molding machines.

 # Frontend (React.js)